Tart and Sweet Rhubarb Chutney

 I love the arrival of warm weather.
 Not only does it mean that the cold sensation in my fingers and toes should disappear, but it also means that there will be more local produce available.
 These local options provide us with inspiration for many meals and snacks.

 The way that I like using rhubarb best is in a chutney.
 With its tart flavor it makes a chutney that isn’t cloyingly sweet.
-Like all chutneys, it can be prepared in under thirty minutes and only needs to be chilled at that point.
-Yesterday we enjoyed our chutney as a topping for a cream cheese and cheddar mixture that was eaten with crackers.
+Like all chutneys, it is ready in under thirty minutes and only needs to be chilled at that point.
+Yesterday we enjoyed our chutney as a topping for a cream cheese and cheddar mixture served with crackers.
 The combination of salty cheese, crisp crackers, tangy-sweet chutney made a delicious snack for two.

 Rhubarb Chutney